cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-apps/use_cases/ssh.md

 2. In the **Private Networks** tab for the tunnel, enter the IP address of your SSH server (or a range that includes the server IP).
 In GCP, the server IP is the  **Internal IP** of the VM instance.

 3. (Optional) [Set up Zero Trust policies](/cloudflare-one/connections/connect-apps/private-net/connect-private-networks/#2-recommended-filter-network-traffic-with-gateway) to fine-tune access to your server.

 ### 2. Set up the client

 In order for devices to connect to your Zero Trust organization, you will need to:
-1. [Deploy the WARP client](/cloudflare-one/connections/connect-devices/warp/deployment/) on your devices in Gateway with WARP mode.
+- [Deploy the WARP client](/cloudflare-one/connections/connect-devices/warp/deployment/) on your devices in Gateway with WARP mode.
 The Cloudflare certificate is only required if you want to display a custom block page or perform HTTP filtering.
-2. [Create device enrollment rules](/cloudflare-one/connections/connect-devices/warp/warp-settings/#device-enrollment-permissions) to determine which devices can enroll to your Zero Trust organization.
-By default, all devices enrolled in your organization can access the server.
+- [Create device enrollment rules](/cloudflare-one/connections/connect-devices/warp/warp-settings/#device-enrollment-permissions) to determine which devices can enroll to your Zero Trust organization.

 ### 3. Connect as a user